Quasi-isometric rigidity of three manifold groups: Introduction

 As we will see in \textsection \ref{splittings finite}, it is relatively easy, using the work of \cite{papasoglu:whyte:splitf}, to remove the assumption that $M$ is irreducible.
 Thus extending Theorem \ref{thm:zero exact seq} to manifolds with negative Euler characteristic completely settles the question.
 This is the purpose of the present paper which leads to the following statement:

-\begin{theorem}[Quasi-isometric rigidity of 3-manifold groups] The class of virtual fundamental groups of compact $3$-manifolds is quasi-isometrically rigid.
-More precisely, a finitely generated group quasi-isometric to the fundamental group of a compact $3$-manifold $M$ contains a finite index subgroup isomorphic to the fundamental groups of a compact $3$-manifold $N$. \end{theorem}
+\begin{theorem}[Quasi-isometric rigidity of three-manifold groups] The class of fundamental groups of compact three-manifolds is quasi-isometrically rigid.
+More precisely, a finitely generated group quasi-isometric to the fundamental group of a compact three-manifold $M$ contains a finite index subgroup isomorphic to the fundamental group of a compact three-manifold $N$. \end{theorem}

 {Theorem \ref{thm:main1}}